 John Boy Walton Actor Richard Thomas Addresses ‘The Waltons’ Snubs in Classic TV Lists: ‘The Industry Gets a Little Embarrassed’

 The Waltons has had fans since it premiered in 1971.
-Many of them tuned in to see The CW’s new movie The Waltons’ Homecoming on Nov.
-28. Richard Thomas, who played John Boy Walton on the original series, played himself in the new film.
+Many of them tuned in to see The CW’s new movie The Waltons’ Homecoming in 2021 and A Waltons Thanksgiving a year later.
+Richard Thomas, who played John Boy Walton on the original series, played himself in the new film.
 Thomas introduced and narrated The Waltons’ Homecoming to pass the torch to the new family.

 Richard Thomas suspects ‘The Waltons’ embarrasses modern Hollywood